dgngulcan/droid-feed/README.md

 Contribution
 ------------
 Contributions are most welcome to DroidFeed.
-You can contribute in various ways such as [reporting issues](https://github.com/dgngulcan/droid-feed/issues), [suggesting features](https://github.com/dgngulcan/droid-feed/issues), adding documentation and bug fixes.
+You can contribute in various ways such as [reporting issues](https://github.com/dgngulcan/droid-feed/issues), [suggesting features](https://github.com/dgngulcan/droid-feed/issues), adding documentation and providing bug fixes.

 New developments are made in the `develop` branch.
 Feel free to send your pull requests to the `develop` branch.